NVIDIA/aistore/docs/configuration.md

 ```

 No other changes.
 Just add the second NIC - second IPv4 addr `10.50.56.206` above, and that's all.

-## Reverse proxy

-AIStore gateway can act as a reverse proxy vis-à-vis AIStore storage targets.
-This functionality is limited to GET requests only and must be used with caution and consideration.
-Related [configuration variable](/deploy/dev/local/aisnode_config.sh) is called `rproxy` - see sub-section `http` of the section `net`.
-For further details, please refer to [this readme](rproxy.md).

 ## Curl examples